goopyplastic/tslot-tantillus/README.md

 - 8mm Shafting
      - 2x SFJ8-170 (8x170mm bearing shafts, same as Tantillus internal XY axis)
      - 2x SFJ8-230 (8x230mm bearing shafts, same as Tantillus Z axis)
+- 5/16" Shafting
+     - 2x 277mm
+     - 2x 277mm with holes drilled 56.5mm in from each end for a distance of 164mm hole to hole
+- Couplers
+     - 2x Aluminum or simlar 5mm to 8mm shaft couplers

 The following files are provided for conventience:
 XYEndLeftINTEGRATED_fixed.stl